hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Create infrastructure

 Now create your first infrastructure, a Virtual Private Cloud (VPC) network that will contain the rest of the infrastructure for this tutorial.
+Add the following to `main.tf`.

 ```hcl
 resource "google_compute_network" "vpc_network" {